First Nations Insights Program

 Many organisations are committed to engaging with Aboriginal and/or Torres Strait Islander people and providing employment opportunities is a key part of this engagement.
 But genuine inclusion is about more than simply creating employment opportunities.

 Genuine inclusion must begin with reconciliation.
-There can be no genuine workplace inclusion while our First Nations Peoples are excluded from opportunities, and we as a nation do not address race relations, equality and equity, unity, institutional integrity, and historical acceptance.
+There can be no genuine workplace inclusion while First Nations Peoples are excluded from opportunities, and we as a nation do not address race relations, equality and equity, unity, institutional integrity, and historical acceptance.

 It also requires creating an organisation that understands and respects Aboriginal and Torres Strait Islander cultures.
 Providing a safe and welcoming environment should be a critical part of any workplace’s diversity and inclusion strategy and planning.